conan513/ds-patches/README.md

 Dark Souls: Prepare to Die Edition patches for PC version
 =================================================================
-All available patch added to fix all problems in the PC version.
+Collection of all available patches and fixes for Dark Souls: Prepare to Die Edition patches for PC version.

 Included:
 -